Giving

 A fund does not distribute its total net income each year.
 Instead, a spending amount is calculated for each fund in accordance with the Foundation’s spending policy.
 A Foundation-wide spending rate is determined annually based on long-term investment return expectations, reserve requirements for years where returns are below average, and Canada Revenue Agency’s disbursement requirement.

-Federal government legislation has increased the “disbursement quota,” (the minimum amount that charities are required to spend on granting and charitable activities), to 5.0 percent from 3.5 percent of invested assets, beginning with HCF’s coming fiscal year.
+Federal government legislation has increased the “disbursement quota” (the minimum amount that charities are required to spend on granting and charitable activities) to 5.0 percent from 3.5 percent of invested assets, beginning this fiscal year.
 This change represents a 43 percent increase in required expenditures.
-HCF has exceeded the new five percent requirement for the last five years, with disbursement rates ranging from 5.4 to 6.2 percent.
-In total, over the five years ended March 31, 2022, HCF exceeded the disbursement quota by more than $22.5 million.
-In addition, the Foundation has continued to mobilize its capital to contribute to positive social and environmental outcomes with 18 percent in impact investments locally, nationally, and globally.
-HCF’s endowment spending policy will remain at four percent for 2023-24 which, when added to our flowthrough granting and charitable activities, will meet the disbursement quota.
+HCF has exceeded the new 5 percent requirement for many years.
+Specifically, in the five preceding years, HCF exceeded the disbursement quota by more than $26 million.
+In addition, the Foundation has continued to mobilize its capital to contribute to positive social and environmental outcomes with 14 percent in impact investments locally, nationally, and globally.
+HCF’s endowment spending policy will remain at four percent for 2024-25 which, when added to our flowthrough granting and charitable activities, will meet the disbursement quota as in previous years.

 Investments